Menu Close

 2. If your counterclaim application is accepted, we’ll generate an official CRT Dispute Notice and email it to you.

-3. The CRT will serve the Dispute Notice for you on the counterclaim respondents.
+3. The CRT may serve the Dispute Notice and instructions for response to the counterclaim respondents by email.

-4. Wait for the respondents to respond to the claim.
+4. Wait for the respondents to respond to the counterclaim Dispute Notice.